erf-model/ERF/Docs/sphinx_doc/InputFiles.rst

 ::

-	mpirun -np 64 ./Pele2d.gnu.DEBUG.MPI.ex inputs amr.restart=sod_x_chk0030 pelec.riemann_solver=3
+	mpirun -np 64 ./Pele2d.gnu.DEBUG.MPI.ex inputs amr.restart=sod_x_chk0030 erf.riemann_solver=3

-The available options are divided into groups: those that control primarily AMReX are prefaced with `amr.` while those that are specific to Pele are prefaced with `pelec.`.
+The available options are divided into groups: those that control primarily AMReX are prefaced with `amr.` while those that are specific to Pele are prefaced with `erf.`.

-A typical input file looks something like the example below; a full list of Pele-specific input parameters are in `PeleC/Source/_cpp_parameters`.
+A typical input file looks something like the example below; a full list of Pele-specific input parameters are in `ERF/Source/_cpp_parameters`.
-These parameters, once read, are available in the `PeleC` object for use from c++ and are also copied to the module `prob_params_module` for use in FORTRAN.
+These parameters, once read, are available in the `ERF` object for use from c++ and are also copied to the module `prob_params_module` for use in FORTRAN.

 ::